 Italian food is widely known around the world and is a lot more than just pasta.

-While we all love the popular Italian recipes like lasagna or spaghetti, it’s time to dig a little deeper.
+While we all love the popular Italian recipes like lasagna, spaghetti, and calzone, and stromboli, it’s time to dig a little deeper.

 Cooking up these traditional Italian dishes will make it feel like your Italian nonna is in the kitchen with you!

 Find something everyone will love with these 25 easy Italian recipes.